museomix/museomix.org/wp-content/plugins/better-wp-security/readme.txt

 == Description ==

-= iThemes Security (formerly Better WP Security), #1 WordPress Security Plugin =
+= iThemes Security is the #1 WordPress Security Plugin =

 iThemes Security (formerly Better WP Security) gives you over 30+ ways to secure and protect your WordPress site.
 On average, 30,000 new websites are hacked each day.
 WordPress sites can be an easy target for attacks because of plugin vulnerabilities, weak passwords and obsolete software.

-Most WordPress admins don't know they're vulnerable, but iThemes Security works to fix common holes, stop automated attacks and strengthen user credentials.
-With one-click activation for most features, as well as advanced features for experienced users, iThemes Security can help protect any WordPress site.
+Most WordPress admins don't know they're vulnerable, but iThemes Security works to lock down Wordpress, fix common holes, stop automated attacks and strengthen user credentials.
+With one-click activation for most features, as well as advanced features for experienced users, our WordPress security plugin can help harden WordPress.

 = Maintained and Supported by iThemes =

-iThemes has been building and supporting WordPress tools since 2008.
-With our full range of WordPress <a href="http://ithemes.com/find/plugins/">plugins</a>, <a href="http://ithemes.com/find/themes/">themes</a> and <a href="http://webdesign.com">training</a>, WordPress security is the next step in providing you with everything you need to build the WordPress web.
+iThemes has been building and supporting WordPress tools since 2008 like BackupBuddy, our <a href="http://ithemes.com/purchase/backupbuddy">WordPress backup plugin</a>.
+With our full range of WordPress <a href="http://ithemes.com/find/plugins/">plugins</a>, <a href="http://ithemes.com/find/themes/">themes</a> and <a href="http://ithemes.com/training">training</a>, WordPress security is the next step in providing you with everything you need to build the WordPress web.

-= Get Support and Pro Features =
+= Get Plugin Support and Pro Features =

 Get added peace of mind with professional support from our expert team and pro features to take your site's security to the next level with <a href="http://ithemes.com/security">iThemes Security Pro</a>.

 Pro Features:

-* User Action Logging - Track when user's edit content, login or logout.
 * Two-Factor Authentication - Use a mobile app such as Google Authenticator or Authy to generate a code or have a generated code emailed to you.
-* Import/Export Settings - Saves time setting up multiple WordPress sites.
+* WordPress Salts & Security Keys - The iThemes Security plugin makes updating your WordPress keys and salts easy.
 * Malware Scan Scheduling - Have your site scanned for malware automatically each day.
 If an issue is found, an email is sent with the details.
+* Password Security - Generate strong passwords right from your profile screen.
 * Password Expiration - Set a maximum password age and force users to choose a new password.
 You can also force all users to choose a new password immediately (if needed).
-* Generate Strong Passwords - Generate strong passwords right from your profile screen.
+* Google reCAPTCHA - Protect your site against spammers.
+* User Action Logging - Track when users edit content, login or logout.
+* Import/Export Settings - Saves time setting up multiple WordPress sites.
 * Dashboard Widget - Manage important tasks such as user banning and system scans right from the WordPress dashboard.
 * Online File Comparison - When a file change is detected it will scan the origin of the files to determine if the change was malicious or not.
 Currently works only in WordPress core but plugins and themes are coming.
 * Temporary Privilege Escalation - give a contractor or someone else temporary admin or editor access to your site that will automatically reset itself.
 * wp-cli Integration - Manage your site's security from the command line.
-* Google reCAPTCHA - Protect your site against spammers.

 = iThemes Sync Integration =

-Manage more than one site?
-Manage away mode, release lockouts and make sure your WordPress site is up to date with <a href="http://ithemes.com/sync/">iThemes Sync</a>.
+Manage more than one WordPress site?
+Manage Away Mode, release lockouts and keep your themes, plugins and WordPress core up to date from one dashboard with iThemes Sync. <a href="http://ithemes.com/sync/">Start managing 10 WordPress sites for free with iThemes Sync</a>.

-= iThemes Brute Force Protection Network =
+= iThemes Brute Force Attack Protection Network =

-Network Brute Force Protection takes brute force protection to the next level by further banning users who have tried to break into other sites from breaking into yours.
-The iThemes Brute Force Protection Network will automatically report IP addresses of failed login attempts to iThemes and will block them for a length of time necessary to protect your site based on the number of sites that have seen a similar attack.
+iThemes Security takes brute force attack protection to the next level by banning users who have tried to break into other sites from breaking into yours.
+The iThemes Brute Force Attack Protection Network will automatically report IP addresses of failed login attempts and will block them for a length of time necessary to protect your site based on the number of sites that have seen a similar attack.

 = Protect =

-Hiding parts of your site is helpful, but won't prevent all attacks.
-In addition to obscuring sensitive areas of your WordPress site, iThemes Security works to protect it by blocking bad users and increasing the security of passwords and other vital information.
+iThemes Security works to protect your site by blocking bad users and increasing the security of passwords and other vital information.

+* Prevents brute force attacks by banning hosts and users with too many invalid login attempts
 * Scans your site to instantly report where vulnerabilities exist and fixes them in seconds
 * Bans troublesome user agents, bots and other hosts
-* Prevents brute force attacks by banning hosts and users with too many invalid login attempts
 * Strengthens server security
 * Enforces strong passwords for all accounts of a configurable minimum role
 * Forces SSL for admin pages (on supporting servers)